okahwaji-tech/agents/docs/materials/math/eigenvalues-eigenvectors.md

 ### 🎭 The Intuitive Understanding: Transformations and Special Directions

-!!! tip "🏭 Plain English Summary - What Are Eigenvalues?"
+!!! tip "🏭 Conceptual Foundation - What Are Eigenvalues?"
     **Think of eigenvalues as the "natural directions" of any transformation:**

     **Imagine you have a transformation machine** - a mathematical function that takes vectors as input and produces transformed vectors as output.
 In LLMs, these transformation machines are everywhere: